sebastianotronto/sebastiano.tronto.net/src/blog/2022-09-10-netbooks/netbooks.md

 ## Conclusions

 I like my netbook, and I am glad that I found some practical use for it even after 12 years.
-It's size make it a nice sofa companion, and its clicky keyboard is just a pleasure to type on - much better than the mushy one of my main laptop!
+Its size make it a nice sofa companion, and its clicky keyboard is just a pleasure to type on - much better than the mushy one of my main laptop!
 It is always a pleasure for me to make good use of a piece of hardware that most people would consider obsolete and